 So if you're going to go all out - peeling tens of pounds of tomatoes, scooping hot tomatoes through a food mill, lots and lots (and lots) of dripping tomato juice - you'd better be sure that when you're finished, you have jars of something you're excited to use.
 So this year, I pressure canned spaghetti sauce.

-The peeling process is still necessary - or at least, I think it is.
-You don't have to peel your tomatoes (for safety reasons), but I prefer the resulting texture of a sauce made without tomato skins.
+The peeling process is still necessary - it's recommended to remove the skins for safety and quality reasons.
+And I definitely prefer the resulting texture of a sauce made without tomato skins.
 So I core and then score the non-stem end of all the tomatoes, drop them in boiling water (using a blanching insert in my stockpot helped hasten the process) and then cool them in an ice-water bath.
 This took about an hour for a half-bushel of plum tomatoes (about 20 lbs.) from Fairwinds Farm in Topsham, Maine.

 Then, I made my spaghetti sauce: chopped tomatoes, sauteed garlic and onions in olive oil, and let it simmer for hours until it was reduced by about 1/3.
 The recipe suggests to reduce it by half, but I found my sauce was the desired consistency before that.
 At the end, I seasoned the sauce to taste, by adding a lot of salt, freshly-ground black pepper, a bit of sugar, and lots of fresh, chopped basil.
 The recipe allows for the addition of green peppers/celery or mushrooms, but I opted to leave all of those ingredients out.

 I filled 10 pint jars with the sauce and left an inch of headspace.
 I screwed on my lids and bands and lifted my jars into the pressure canner, which was filled with 3 quarts of boiling water (I use a 16-quart Presto weighted gauge pressure canner/cooker, so I simply followed the instructions for how much water to add, how to operate, etc.).